 - When you review your financial aid, you must accept/decline each award offered, sign the Master Promissory Note (MPN) and complete entrance counseling if you are accepting a student loan for the first time, and report any outside scholarships you may be receiving for the academic year.

 - You will be notified if revisions to your aid are made due to new information such as outside scholarships.
 In addition to outside scholarships, you should report changes in enrollment status or major as they may also affect your aid eligibility.

 Financial Aid Disbursement

 - Federal, state, and institutional funds are automatically credited to your student account; however, funds cannot be authorized for disbursement until you have accepted the awards offered and completed all required documents.

 - Financial aid will appear as "Anticipated Aid" on your billing statement until the funds actually disburse to your student account on the fifth day of classes each semester.

-- The Federal Perkins and Direct Subsidized and Unsubsidized Loans will not disburse to the student account until the MPN and entrance counseling are complete.
-Indiana state grants (Freedom of Choice Grant and Twenty-First Century Scholars) will be credited when the Office of Financial Aid received confirmation of your eligibility from the Indiana Commission for Higher Education (CHE).
+- Direct Subsidized and Unsubsidized Loans will not disburse to the student account until the MPN and entrance counseling are complete.
+Indiana state grants (Frank O'Bannon Grant and Twenty-First Century Scholars) will be credited when the Office of Financial Aid received confirmation of your eligibility from the Indiana Commission for Higher Education (CHE).

 - Receiving a Financial Aid Notification does not mean your bill is paid in full.
 It is your responsibility to compare your financial aid with your bill from the Office of Student Accounts.